rsc-demo/ImplementationDocs/CourseDevelopment.md

 ## Course Content
 1. The content will be contained within CourseArc.
 2. The content will explain the theory portion of what the students need to learn with How To examples.
-3. Practice Activities will link out to
+3. Practice Activities could be stored within GitHub repo(s).

 ## Projects
 1. Directions can reside in a Markdown file (.md).